offbynull/offbynull.github.io/docs/data/learn/Game Theory/input/input.md

    | A: Get Violent |  [2, 3]  | [2, 6]  |
    | A: Stay Silent |  [4, 1]  | [3, 10] |

- * `{bm} strict dominance/(strict dominance|strictly dominate)/i` - Given two strategies for a player in a game `[A, B]`, `A` is said to strictly dominate `B` if the strategy profiles containing `A` all have a higher payoff (numeric preference ranking) than the corresponding strategy profiles containing `B`.
+ * `{bm} strict dominance/(strict dominance|strictly dominate)/i` - Given two strategies `[A, B]` for a player in a game, `A` is said to strictly dominate `B` if the strategy profiles containing `A` all have a higher payoff than the corresponding strategy profiles containing `B`.
 In this case, corresponding means that the other players's strategies must match between the strategy profiles.
 For example, the following two strategy profiles use the same strategies for all players other than the player at index 1: `[Walk, Lie, Run, Cheat]` vs `[Walk, Truth, Run, Cheat]`. `{ref} gt:p24`

    ```{output}
    gt_ch1_code/ReducedFormOrdinalGame.py